mastercomfig/mastercomfig/docs/setup/install.md

 5. Click Browse...
 6. Navigate to the `tf/custom` folder.
 7. Drag the VPK files into this folder.
-8. Set these launch options: `-novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars`.
+8. Set these launch options: `-novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -enablefakeip -noquicktime`.
 For more information, read the [launch options customization guide](../customization/launch_options.md).

 ## Custom configs